anienabe/SpatialJustice/README.md

 As a second step, the same data categories were collected, extracted and put in a csv.
 The data has to undergo some changes due to the aggregation of administrative districts over the period.
 After that, it was then joined with the administrative boundaries and converted into a GeoJSON format.

-To include infrastructural elements such as kindergartens or day care facilities, the point data was collected from Dortmund data portal and OSM.
-To use them in the spatial weight matrix a script was written to extract and count the points per districts.
-At the moment, the output is a data table in a csv-format and will probably converted to a GeoJSON format soon.

 ### Spatial Weight Matrix

 First we implemented the spatial weight types (rook, queen, knn, distance, social).
 After that we defined the Moran's I functionality, so now the global and local Moran's I can be computed.